 - 1. The TDP specification should be used to design the processor thermal solution.
-The TDP is not the maximum theoretical power the processor can dissipate. - 2.
-Not 100% tested.
-These power specifications are determined by characterization of the processor currents at higher temperatures and extrapolating the values for the temperature indicated. - 3.
+The TDP is not the maximum theoretical power the processor can dissipate. - Not 100% tested.
+These power specifications are determined by characterization of the processor currents at higher temperatures and extrapolating the values for the temperature indicated.
 As measured by the on-die Intel Thermal Monitor.
-The Intel Thermal Monitor's automatic mode is used to indicate that the maximum T1 has been reached.
-Refer to Section 5.1 for more details. - 4.
-The Intel Thermal Monitor automatic mode must be enabled for the processor to operate within specifications.
+The Intel Thermal Monitor's automatic mode is used to - As measured by the on-die Intel Thermal Monitor.
+The Intel Thermal Monitor's automatic mode is used to indicate that the maximum T_J has been reached.
+Refer to Section 5.1 for more details. - The Intel Thermal Monitor automatic mode must be enabled for the processor to operate within specifications.